rebelot/heirline.nvim/README.md

 ## About

-Heirline.nvim is a no-nonsense Neovim Statusline/Winbar plugin designed around recursive inheritance to be exceptionally **fast** and **versatile**.
+Heirline.nvim is a no-nonsense Neovim Statusline/Winbar/Tabline plugin designed around recursive inheritance to be exceptionally **fast** and **versatile**.

-Heirline **does not** provide any default statusline, in fact, heirline can be thought of as a statusline API.
+Heirline **does not** provide any defaults, in fact, heirline can be thought of as an API to generate Vim status format strings.

 > **Why another statusline plugin?**